 But you don’t understand.
 You don’t know.
 This place isn’t what we thought it was.
 They aren’t what we thought they were.
 I was wrong.
 We were so wrong.

 The ultimate problem with Prometheus is that it didn’t deliver what we expected.
 It explained the origin of the xenomorph from Alien, demonstrating they were at least partially engineered, but it asked big questions that it never really answered.

-It’s possible that Prometheus 2 will give us these answers, but big question is whether Ridley Scott will be able to resurrect his storytelling skills and create characters we give a damn about.
-It’s possible that the events of Prometheus will have have served as a crucible for Dr. Shaw, giving her some much needed real-life experience and shredding her earlier optimism.
+It’s possible that Prometheus 2 will give us these answers, but the big question is whether Ridley Scott will be able to resurrect his storytelling skills and create characters we give a damn about.
+It’s possible that the events of Prometheus served as a crucible for Dr. Shaw, giving her some much-needed real-life experience and shredding her earlier optimism.
 A more cynical Shaw might ask better questions, and that in turn could lead to a better movie.

 I’m not holding my breath.